Soviet–Japanese War: Japanese

-The withdrawal of the Kwantung Army's elite forces for redeployment into the Pacific Theatre made new operational plans for the defence of Manchuria against a seemingly-inevitable Soviet attack prepared by the Japanese in the summer of 1945.
+The withdrawal of the Kwantung Army's elite forces for redeployment into the Pacific Theatre made new operational plans for the defence of Manchuria against a seemingly inevitable Soviet attack prepared by the Japanese in the summer of 1945.
 They called for the redeployment of most forces from the border areas, which were to be held lightly with delaying actions.
 The main force was to hold the southeastern corner in strength to defend Korea from attack.

 Furthermore, the Japanese had observed Soviet activity only on the Trans-Siberian Railway and along the East Manchurian front and so prepared for an invasion from the east.
 They believed that when an attack occurred from the west, their redeployed forces would be able to deal with it.

 Although the redeployment had been initiated, it was not supposed to be completed until September and so the Kwantung Army was in the process of redeployment when the Soviets launched their attack simultaneously on all three fronts.

 Campaign

 The operation was carried out as a classic double pincer movement over an area the size of Western Europe.
 In the western pincer, the Red Army advanced over the deserts and mountains from Mongolia, far from their resupply railways.
-That confounded the Japanese military analysis of Soviet logistics, and the defenders were caught by surprise in unfortified positions.
+That confused the Japanese military analysis of Soviet logistics, and the defenders were caught by surprise in unfortified positions.
 The Kwantung Army commanders, involved in a planning exercise at the time of the invasion, were away from their forces for the first 18 hours of conflict.
 Communication infrastructure was poor, and communication was lost with forward units very early.
 The Kwantung Army had a formidable reputation as fierce and relentless fighters, and even though weak and unprepared, they put up strong resistance in the town of Hailar, which tied down some of the Soviet forces.
 At the same time, Soviet airborne units were used to seize airfields and city centers in advance of the land forces and to ferry fuel to the units that had outrun their supply lines.
-Due to Japanese 37mm and 47mm anti-tank guns were only suitable for fighting light Soviet tanks.
-Japanese were decide to use suicide bomber squads strapped with grenades and explosives as their main improvised anti-tank weapon.
-At same time, there are some reports said Japanese Army aviation were using kamikaze planes attempt to stop Soviet advance.
+Due to Japanese 37mm and 47mm anti-tank guns only being suitable for fighting light Soviet tanks, the Japanese employed suicide bomber squads strapped with grenades and explosives as their improvised anti-tank weapon.
+At the same time, there were reports saying that Japanese Army aviation were using kamikaze planes in an attempt to stop the Soviet advance.
 The Soviet pincer from the east crossed the Ussuri and advanced around Khanka Lake and attacked towards Suifenhe.
 Although Japanese defenders fought hard and provided strong resistance, the Soviets proved to be overwhelming.

 Nevertheless, the prospect of a quick defeat to the Japanese Army seemed far from clear.
-Given the fanatical and sometimes suicidal resistance put up by the Japanese forces similar in April-June 1945 battle on Okinawa, there was every reason to believe that a long, difficult campaign for the capture of the last remaining Japanese fortified areas was expected.
+Given the fanatical and sometimes suicidal resistance put up by the Japanese forces similar in April–June 1945 Battle of Okinawa, there was every reason to believe that a long, difficult campaign for the capture of the last remaining Japanese fortified areas was expected.
 In some parts of the Soviet offensive these expectations were fully fulfilled.